-Subdivision (a)(1)(D) was added in the previous draft to require a PRO to maintain annual records of the total weight of material disposed for each CMC, disaggregated by participant producer.
+Subdivision (a)(1)(D) was added in a previous draft to require a PRO to maintain annual records of the total weight of material disposed for each CMC, disaggregated by participant producer.
 This is a very granular level of information that will be nearly impossible to track down for each material and for each producer.
 AMERIPEN recommends deletion of this subdivision, just as subdivision (a)(5) was deleted in a prior draft, and AMERIPEN recommends deletion of subdivision (a)(2)(C) for similar reasons.
-AMERIPEN also recommends corresponding deletion of subdivision (a)(1)(D) and subdivision (a)(2)(C) in section 18980.7.7 to make the same changes for Independent Producers.
+AMERIPEN also recommends corresponding deletion of subdivision (a)(1)(D) and subdivision (a)(2)(C) in section 18980.7.7 to make the same changes for Independent Producers, and deletion of related language in section 18980.10.2..